Hoop skirt: The Arrival of the Hoop Skirt (1846)

-The mania for large bell-shaped skirts phased out through the mid-1860s and slowly shifted to emphasize volume in the posterior.
-The crinolette came into fashion, which was basically a narrow crinoline with a flat front and cage hoops in the back.
+The mania for large bell-shaped skirts phased out through the mid-1860s and slowly shifted to emphasize volume in the posterior.The crinolette came into fashion, which was basically a narrow crinoline with a flat front and cage hoops in the back.

 By the 1870s, the cage of the crinolette became a cage only at the rear of the woman's undergarments.
 This is known today as a bustle.

+Construction and Materials

 Hoop skirts typically consist of a fabric petticoat sewn with channels designed to act as casings for stiffening materials, such as rope, osiers, whalebone, steel, or, from the mid-20th century, nylon.
 The crinoline of the mid-19th century was constructed from collapsible steel hoops.
 This allowed for easy storage and increased agility for the wearer.

-Hoop skirts were first introduced to the United States by David Hough, Jr. in 1846.
+Social and Cultural Impacts

+As the society of consumerism evolved, the roles of men and women changed and so did their dress.